argoproj/argo-cd/docs/user-guide/commands/argocd_relogin.md

 ### Examples

 ```

 # Reinitiates the login
 argocd relogin

 # If user logged in with - argocd login cd.argoproj.io --sso
-# The command argocd relogin will Reinitiates SSO login and updates the server context
+# The command "argocd relogin" will Reinitiates SSO login and updates the server context
 ```

 ### Options